cognitedata/neat/docs/tutorials/data-modeling-lifecycle/overview.md

 # Overview

-!!! note annotate "Warning"
+!!! warning annotate "Warning"

     These set of tutorials are wok in progress, and there might be minor changes to the completed ones while others are being developed.
 We appreciate your understanding and patience.

-In this set of tutorials, we will walk you through the data modeling lifecycle and how ***NEAT** can assist in the different tasks involved in the lifecycle.
+In this set of tutorials, we will walk you through the data modeling lifecycle and how **NEAT** can assist in the different tasks involved in the lifecycle.
 But first, let's understand what data modeling is and why it is important.

 Ultimately, the goal of data modeling is to use data to aid decision-making.
 To achieve this, a company needs to coordinate between multiple different people and departments.
 A set of data models can be used as the common language to share information and provide context for data such as timeseries and documents.
 The data models can then be used as the basis for multiple different applications/solutions/reports that are used to make decisions.
-In four words: **Data modeling is cooperation**.
+Simply put: **Data modeling is cooperation**.

 In this set of tutorials, we will focus on a fictions company, `Acme Corporation`, that works in the Power & Utilities industry.
 You don't need to know anything about the Power & Utilities industry to follow along.
 The tutorials will